amergey/equinox-config-builder/README.md

 # equinox-config-builder

-equinox-config-builder is a simple utility allowing to build/generate equinox config.ini file from an "eclipse" directory containing a list of plugins and fragments.
+equinox-config-builder is a simple utility to generate equinox config.ini file.
+More precisely it allows to generate the osgi.budnles property from an "eclipse" directory containing a list of plugins and fragments.

 ## Build status